griffio/spring-security-auth0-sample/README.md

 The ClientSecret, ClientId and Domain for Auth0 app are not supplied and are provided from Auth0 (Apps/APIs).

+The ClientSecret is a url-base64 encoded from the auth0 application config The Domain entered must match exactly e.g: "https://myapp-application.auth0.com/"

 You can set these variables in the `application.properties` file, or you can set them as arguments when running the app.

 Gradle processes use -P properties that can then pass arguments in the build script to the JavaExec process.